CHAPTER ONE

 After about twenty minutes we crossed the border to Ukraine and the train stopped to allow soldiers and police to board.
 We were asked if were diplomats?
 That was amusing, then asked if we had anything illegal.
 I was thrown by the question, and said 'Whisky'?
 The soldier laughed, 'that's not illegal!
 Have you any weed or cocaine?'
 We laughed, 'we are too old for that.'

-The soldier asked the purpose of our visit and Dmytro explained he was looking for family as his father had been taken by the Germans in WWII, there was an instant acknowledgement.
+The soldier asked the purpose of our visit and Dmytro said he was looking for family as his father had been taken by the Germans in WWII, there was an instant acknowledgement.
 'Good luck with your trip.'
+We later discovered that an American chap had a completely different experience going through boarder control.

 Arriving in Lviv was lovely, the sky was still blue and it was warm.